 Chemistry, Advanced Placement® is a course which follows College Board entrance examination guidelines for Advanced Placement® chemistry.
 Topics included are atomic and molecular structure, equilibria, oxidation-reduction, thermochemistry, electrochemistry, kinetics and acid-base chemistry.
-This course also extensive college-level includes laboratory work stressing data acquisition and interpretation.
-Students are required to keep a laboratory manual.
+This course also includes extensive college-level laboratory work stressing data acquisition and interpretation.
+Students are keep a laboratory required to manual.
 Students prepare for and are required to take the AP® Chemistry Exam given in May.
-To succeed in this course, students should be highly motivated, organized, and have good study habits.
+To succeed in this course, students should be highly motivated. organized, and have good study habits.
 College credit will be earned upon successful completion of the AP® Exam.
 Dual credit through Ivy Tech is also available at no cost.
 Check specific colleges and universities for their policies.
 There is a short summer assignment over basic Chemistry I principles.
-This course fulfills a science requirement for Core 40.
-Core 40 with Academic Honors and Core 40 with Technical Honors.
+This course fulfills a science requirement for Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors.

-ASTRONOMY Semesters: 2 Credits: 2 Grade Level: 10-12 Prerequisite: Geometry Weight: 4.0 DOE# 3092 Course Description:
+Penn# 0925 ASTRONOMY Semesters: 2 Credits: 2 Grade Level: 10-12 Prerequisite: Geometry Weight: 4.0 DOE# 3092 Course Description:

 Astronomy provides for the in-depth investigation of astronomy.
-The course is comprehensive, sequential, а practical application course that utilizes the P-H-M Digital Video Theater (formerly the Planetarium) in the study of the: Celestial Sphere: Celestial Coordinates: Constellations: Solar Svstem: Moon and Moon Phases: Eclipses; Sun as a star; Theories on the origin of our Solar System, Milky Way Galaxy, and Universe; Scale Models of: Earth-Sun, Solar System to our nearest star Alpha Centauri, and our Galaxy; Stellar Astronomy (all the things beyond the edge of our Solar System); Lives and Deaths of Stars; Spectroscopy; H&R Diagram; Cosmic Time Scale; Time Travel (Relativity); Life in the universe; Interstellar Space Travel; and the History of Manned Space Flight.
+The comprehensive, а course is sequential. practical application course that utilizes the P-H-M Digital Video Theater (formerly the Planetarium) in the study of the: Celestial Sphere; Celestial Coordinates: Constellations; Solar System; Moon and Moon Phases; Eclipses; Sun as a star; Theories on the origin of our Solar System, Milky Way Galaxy, and Universe; Scale Models of: Earth-Sun, Solar System to our nearest star Alpha Centauri, and our Galaxy; Stellar Astronomy (all the things beyond the edge of our Solar System); Lives and Deaths of Stars; Spectroscopy; H&R Diagram; Cosmic Time Scale; Time

+Travel (Relativity); Life in the universe; Interstellar Space Travel; and the History of Manned Space Flight.
 This course fulfills a science requirement for Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors.

+Penn# 0943  🗠

-Penn# 0943 ENVIRONMENTAL SCIENCE Semesters: 2 Credits: 2 Grade Level: 11-12 Prerequisite: ICP OR Chemistry I
+ENVIRONMENTAL SCIENCE Semesters: 2 Credits: 2 Grade Level: 11-12 Prerequisite: ICP OR Chemistry I Weight: 4.0 DOE# 3010 Course Description:

 Environmental Science introduces fundamental environmental and ecological issues.
 Students will do laboratory investigations as well as participate in group & class discussions to debate pertinent topics.
-Many laboratory activities take place outside will require walking to an outdoor Outside reading and laboratory. research may be required as well as reading from the text.
+Many laboratory activities take place outside will require walking to an outdoor laboratory.
+Outside reading and research may be required as well as reading from the text.
 Students will do a significant amount of writing to demonstrate their understanding.
 Some concepts that will be covered include: Ecology, The Atmosphere, Conservation, Water, and Energy.
-The goal of the course is to prepare students to be literate citizens capable usina their knowledge of of environmental science to make decisions to solve problems and make personal, social and ethical decisions that will have consequences for theirs and future generations.
+The goal of the course is to prepare students to be literate citizens capable of using their knowledge of environmental science to make decisions to solve problems and make personal, social and ethical decisions that will have consequences for theirs and future generations.
 This course fulfills a science requirement for Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors.